What does plant-powered insect spray mean?

 How conventional insect sprays work (and kill)

-While these insecticides can be effective, they highlight the need for non-toxic alternatives.
+While these insecticides can be effective, they highlight the need for better alternatives.
 With rising concerns about chemical exposure at home, many families are opting for safer options to manage pests without health risks.

-What is non-toxic spray?
+What is plant-powered spray?

-The final word on non-toxic insect spray
+The final word on plant-powered insect spray

 A safer, pest-free home is just a click away.
 Dr. Killigan’s is committed to making your home a bug-free environment.
 Our products are crafted to bring peace, protect your family and eliminate pests—without harsh chemicals.
 Following our “Killing Them Softly” creed, we target pests, not your home environment.

 Every product comes with a 100% satisfaction guarantee.
 If you’re not completely satisfied, we’re here to make it right.
-Explore Dr. Killigan’s non-toxic line today and experience effective, safe pest control that brings true peace of mind.
+Explore Dr. Killigan’s line today and experience effective, safe pest control that brings true peace of mind.

 Get into the nitty-gritty on insects & arachnids